Fantom-Factory/afBedSheet/readme.md

 When run, a request to `http://localhost:8069/` will return a Wisp 404 and any request to `http://localhost:8069/poo/*` will invoke BedSheet and return `Hello Mum!`.

-When running BedSheet under a non-root path, be sure to transform all link hrefs with [BedSheetServer.toClientUrl()](http://pods.fantomfactory.org/pods/afBedSheet/api/BedSheetServer#toClientUrl) to ensure the extra path info is added.
+When running BedSheet under a non-root path, be sure to transform all link hrefs with [BedSheetServer.toClientUrl()](http://pods.fantomfactory.org/pods/afBedSheet/api/BedSheetServer.toClientUrl) to ensure the extra path info is added.
 Similarly, ensure asset URLs are retrieved from the [FileHandler](http://pods.fantomfactory.org/pods/afBedSheet/api/FileHandler) service.

-Note that each mulitple BedSheet instances may be run side by side in the same Wisp application.
+Note that mulitple BedSheet instances may be run side by side in the same Wisp application.

-## Go Live with Heroku
+## Go Live!

+### ...with Heroku

 In a hurry to go live?
 Use [Heroku](http://www.heroku.com/)!